Nordic Network for Music Education

 The topics and focuses have varied according to the hosts and their specialities and preferences.
 Students also get the opportunity to present their ongoing projects.
 Particular teachers at the course comment upon these projects.

-The first Intensive course with the title 'Music, language and communication: Building bridges and intercultural connections in a lifespan perspective' was organized in Reykjavik in October 2015 and was very successful.
+Part 1: Music language and communication: Building bridges and intercultural connections in a lifespan perspective.
+An intensive course was successfully organized in Reykjavik October 2015.